saraiyakush/microservices-starter-springboot-kafka/README.md

 ### Use Cases

 1. User created
-    1. User Service created a new user and marks the user as `activated=false`.
+    1. User Service creates a new user and marks the user as `activated=false`.
     2. Payment Service adds a default payment method of the user and marks it as `activated=false`.
     3. Email Service sends an email to the user.
 2. Payment activated